-Originally founded in 1875 as Yacht Racing Association in the United Kingdom, its main objective from the outset was to lay out the standards of measurement for different yachts competeing in sailing races.
-The reason this is important is because some sailboats may have either an advantage or disadvantage to other sailboats in a race, so they must be assigned a positive or negative handicap before the race can commence.
+Originally founded in 1875 as Yacht Racing Association in the United Kingdom, its main objective from the outset was to lay out the standards of measurement for different yachts competing in sailing races.
+The reason this is important is that some sailboats may have either an advantage or disadvantage over other sailboats in a race, so they must be assigned a positive or negative handicap before the race can commence.

-Since then the RYA has become a symbol for competence when it comes to sailing education and therefore has a strong reputation worldwide.
-While they don’t focus as heavily on professional training as much as IYT, they have the advantage of developing a strong cirriculum for recreational sailors all around the world.
+Since then the RYA has become a symbol of competence when it comes to sailing education and therefore has a strong reputation worldwide.
+While they don’t focus as heavily on professional training as much as IYT, they have the advantage of developing a strong curriculum for recreational sailors all around the world.

 Before I earned my ICC through IYT, I did my research on whether I should get my ICC through IYT or RYA.
 From what I remember it wasn’t then possible to earn an ICC through RYA but instead use the evidence that you learned from RYA the necessary skillsets through their UK-based certifications.
 However, they now provide a pathway for those interested in earning their ICC through RYA, which is fantastic for those wishing to sail throughout Europe and beyond.